sporeprotocol/spore-docs/docs/glossary/terms.md

 ## Immutability

 Quality of permanence and resistance to alteration.
-Once a Spore is minted, its essential attributes, including ownership, provenance, and metadata, become fixed and cannot be changed.
-This guarantees the security and integrity of these attributes on the blockchain.
+Once a Spore is minted, its essential attributes become fixed and cannot be changed.

 **see also:**
 * [immutable data](https://docs.spore.pro/introduction/why-spore#immutable-data)